At a glance

 Open one and the smell is cold roast poultry and sweet-sharp fruit, faint and clean rather than loud, the off-duty ghost of yesterday's hot kitchen.
 The breast is cool and yielding, the cranberry cold and a little jellied against it, and where a spoonful of stuffing has gone in there is a soft savoury weight and a catch of sage.
 The bread gives at once.
 Nothing in the sandwich crunches and nothing is meant to; the pleasure is softness on softness, a quiet sweet-salt mouthful eaten standing at the kitchen counter in a paper-strewn house while the kettle goes on again.
 The cranberry stings just enough at the edge of the sweetness to stop it cloying.

 The eating of it is folded into the shape of the English Christmas as firmly as the dinner is.
 It is the Boxing Day staple, the thing made when nobody wants to cook a second feast, and at its fullest it carries turkey, a smear of stuffing, a few cold pigs in blankets, and cranberry between two slices, the entire roast dinner re-served cold and held in one hand.
-The custom runs back to the older Boxing Day itself, the servants' day off after the grand house had been waited on, when staff went home with a box of leftovers from the master's table.
-Cold turkey on bread is what that box becomes in a modern kitchen, the practical end of a bird far too large for one meal.
+The custom connects directly to the older Boxing Day itself, when servants and tradespeople received a box of food and gifts the day after the feast: the practical end of a bird far too large for one meal, carried home and eaten out of hand.

 The Bird and the Box